 Medical Needs and Clothing

+An underground maternal and pediatric hospital in Syria was rehabilitated with the infrastructural capacity to serve an estimated 56,160 patients per year.
 690 conflict-affected civilians inside Syria received winter clothing.
-An underground Syrian hospital has been rehabilitated.
-89 refugees in Lebanon accessed previously uncovered medical needs.
+89 refugees in Lebanon accessed uncovered medical needs.
 85 received relief kits.

 Syrian children in Douma, Eastern Ghouta participating in an underground psychosocial support project implemented by RPI’s partner Aosus.